 What is the difference between a cheap pump from the local hardware store and a TW Variable speed system?

-hammer effects.
-The Controller converts the single phase power to three phase power.
+water hammer effects.
+The Drive converts the single phase power to three phase power.

 Can I install a TW booster system on my own?

 Yes, as long as you have plumbing and electrical skills.
 It's just like a water heater - Plumb it, wire it and turn it ON.
 Like a water heater, all local building,

 electrical and plumbing codes need to be followed.